We’ve reviewed dozens of freestanding gas cookers and listed our 10 best options

 Links to products may be affiliate links.
 We earn a commission, however, this has no extra cost to you

-In this review of the best gas cookers we have sought, those that in our opinion are the 10 best freestanding gas cookers 2021 that offer an exceptional cooking experience, are budget-friendly & look great too!
+In this review of the best gas cookers we have sought, those that in our opinion are the great freestanding gas cookers 2022 that offer an exceptional cooking experience, are budget-friendly & look great too!

 In the UK electric cookers sales outweigh gas cookers sales and there are many reasons for this.
 The main reason is most likely due to installation – every house has an electric point for an oven, but if you have never owned a gas cooker you will have the added cost of gas connection.